trondn/mount_cbfs/README.md

 * Single threaded - I don't use any form for locking on the libcouchbase instance (and I don't use a pool of them), so if you try to use multiple threads it'll just crash on you.
-* All configuration values are hardcoded (address of Couchbase cluster, port numbers, bucket name etc)
 * Read-only filesystem.
 I haven't added any write-related operations.

 But note..
 With these limitations I got us down to a working example